 All the things that point to Dignam not being a nice guy…

-We first see Wahlberg eight minutes into the film when he says “Whoop-dee-fucking-doo” to Damon’s character, Colin Sullivan.
+We first see Wahlberg eight minutes into the The Departed, when he says “Whoop-dee-fucking-doo” to Damon’s character, Colin Sullivan.
 He then says Damon rises fast “like a twelve year old’s dick.”
 Dignam’s next interaction is their interrogation and recruitment of Billy Costigan into their undercover unit.